dseguy/changedBehavior/errormessages.rst

     * :ref:`The behavior of unparenthesized expressions containing both '.' and '+'/'-' will change in PHP 8: '+'/'-' will take a higher precedence <dot-and-plus-changed-precedence>`
     * :ref:`Duplicate declaration of static variable $s <duplicate-static-definition>`
     * :ref:`Creation of dynamic property User::$name is deprecated <no-dynamic-properties-by-default>`
+    * :ref:`Return type of x::current() should either be compatible with Iterator::current(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice <enforcing-native-php-returntype>`
     * :ref:`file_get_contents(): Filename cannot be empty <file_get_contents()-needs-a-real-path>`
     * :ref:`Cannot use 'final' as method modifier <final-method-in-trait>`
     * :ref:`Cannot acquire reference to $GLOBALS <$globals-assignement>`
     * :ref:`Implicit conversion from float 15.5 to int loses precision <implicit-array-key-conversion>`
     * :ref:`implode(): Argument #2 ($array) must be of type ?array, string given <implode()-arguments-order>`
+    * :ref:`Increment on type bool has no effect, this will change in the next major version of PHP <increment-on-boolean-is-deprecated>`
     * :ref:`instanceof expects an object instance, constant given <instanceof-expect-objects>`
     * :ref:`A non-numeric value encountered <integer-non-silent-conversion>`
     * :ref:`Invalid characters passed for attempted conversion, these have been ignored <base-conversion-reports-invalid-characters>`